Land Preservation in Orange County

 The Measure M2 Freeway Environmental Mitigation Program allocates funds to acquire land and fund habitat restoration projects in exchange for streamlined project approvals for the 13 M2 freeway improvement projects.
 Acquired properties are purchased and permanently preserved as open space.
 Funded restoration projects restore preserved open space lands to their native habitat and include the removal of invasive plant species.

 In November 2010, the Board allocated $42 million to purchase open space in Orange County during the first round of funding.
-To date, OCTA has acquired more than 1150 acres in the Trabuco Canyon and Brea areas.
-Approximately $4.5 million remains for additional acquisitions during this first round of funding.
+To date, OCTA has acquired more than 1300 acres in Brea, Laguna Beach, Silverado Canyon, and Trabuco Canyon.
+Approximately $2.3 million remains for additional acquisitions during this first round of funding.

 Additional funds for acquisitions and restoration will be available subsequent to the completion of the current expenditure.
 Available funds will be dependent on the sales tax revenue stream in the future.